acmenes/e-commerce/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+Note you have to run the backend as well: ./node_modules/.bin/json-server-auth ./backend/db.json --port 3001

 ### `npm test`